-WordPress is a great, powerful, extensible content management system, but it can take a while to really figure things out.
+WordPress is a great, powerful, extensible content management system (CMS), but it can take a while to really figure things out.
 Tags fall into that category.

 What this means is that tags should never be unique.
-That defeats the purpose, which is to create an index page for every post using that word or set of words.
-There’s no point to creating a one-item index page.
+That defeats the purpose, which is to create an index page for every post using the same word or set of words.
+There’s no point in creating a one-item index page.

 Neither should tags be too generic.
 For instance, upgrade isn’t very helpful, as it might be an upgrade for an early Mac, a modern one, a Mac clone, an operating system, a piece of software, or a driver.
 The same would go for Mac OS X, iOS, iOS update, review, and a host of other tags that just cover too much territory.

 I’ve used a lot of too specific tags, and it’s something I’m working to fix.
 It might make sense to index all 12″ PowerBooks or all Titanium PowerBooks, but it doesn’t make sense to have an index for the 400 MHz Titanium PowerBook G4.
 We are at work eliminating the too vague and too specific tags now that we’ve learned how WordPress uses them.